 Ensure you verify where and when you will be picked up.
 If you have vision challenges, get good glasses.

-At Pierre Paul Driving School, our instructors will put you at ease on your first driving lesson.
+At Pierre Paul Driving School, our instructors will put you at ease during your first driving lesson.
 This is not about testing your skills, but teaching you the skills, so they will be patient with you, even if you make mistakes.
 That’s the only way you can learn to drive.

 Our instructors are friendly.
 Reach out to us today to start your driving lessons as soon as possible.